-You can choose one of the three most common structures for your business — sole trader, partnership and company.
+You can choose one of the three most common structures for you or your business — sole trader, partnership or company.
 Here’s how to decide which is right for you.

-This is an important decision that can affect your liabilities, tax, growth and investment opportunities.
-Structure is important not just for the business you’ve started, but also the business you want to become.
+This is an important decision that can affect your tax, liabilities, growth and investment opportunities whether you’re self-employed or a business.
+Structure is important not just for how you work now but also the way you want to work in the future.
 Take advice from a lawyer or accountant before you make a decision.

 Being a sole trader doesn’t stop you from employing people.
 All you need to do is register as an employer with Inland Revenue (external link) first.

 There are no legal processes or registrations to go through.
 All you need is:

 You should also tell Inland Revenue when you start out as a sole trader.

 Unlike a company, a sole trader’s business isn’t a separate legal entity from its owner.
 You’re responsible for all work-related debts and liabilities.
 Your personal assets, such as the family home, could be at risk if you have work debts you can’t repay or an unsatisfied customer sues you.

 If your turnover — what you earned — was more than $60,000 in the last 12 months, or you expect your turnover to be more than $60,000 in the next 12 months, you must register for GST.

 GST: Do you need to register? (external link) - Inland Revenue

 Your net profit — what you earn after working expenses — is taxed at individual tax rates.
 While you’re working as a sole trader, you must file an IR3 income tax return at the end of each tax year.
 You may have to pay provisional tax in your second year.